ricardoecmb/personal-ai-assistant/README.md

 ### Sub-Agents

-The project includes five specialized sub-agents:
+The manager agent can communicate with five specialized sub-agents:

 1.  **Email Agent:** Can handle all your email-related tasks, including sending emails, retrieving specific emails, and checking for important messages from your contacts list.
 2.  **Calendar Agent:** Can manage your calendar by creating new events and retrieving and checking your scheduled events.